leopers/MSPredict/README.md

 # Money-Saver-Preditor
-A financial transaction fraud prevention DS project following an agile methodology approach adapted from CRISP-DM
+A financial transaction fraud prevention DS project following an agile methodology approach that extends SCRUM to Data Science projects